Evgeni Malkin

-Personal life
+Early life

 Malkin was born on 31 July 1986, in Magnitogorsk to Vladimir and Natalia Malkin.
 Vladimir worked for Magnitogorsk Iron and Steel Works, the largest iron and steel works in Russia and the city's dominant industry, and played in the Metallurg Magnitogorsk youth and club hockey system.
 Malkin has one brother, Denis, who is older by one year.
-Malkin began skating at age three.
-He joined his first organized hockey league two years later.
-He showed an aptitude for the sport at an early age, as one might expect from the son of a professional.
-However, because both of his parents were short, no one suspected Malkin would be a world-class athlete.
+Malkin began skating at age three, and joined his first organized hockey league two years later, as he showed an aptitude for the sport at an early age.

-Malkin owns a restaurant in Magnitogorsk which was originally designed to look like the inside of a prison but has since been leased to new owners who have updated it.

-Malkin became engaged to Russian television personality Anna Kasterova in November 2015.
-Six months later, on 31 May 2016, their first child, a son was born.